lakshya-aggarwal/aem-spa-workshop/README.md

-# AEM Workshop Project
+# AEM SPA Workshop Project

-This is my portfolio project for AEM-based applications.
+This is my portfolio project for AEM-based SPA applications.
 It is intended as a catalog of my implemented functionalities and features.

 ## Modules